Lusca Irish Wine

 Growing the wine

 All our vines are planted outdoors next to our orchard just outside the village of Lusk.
 The later ripening varieties benefit from a simple cloche-type structure of metal hoops which we have rigged up over the rows, whereby we are able to drape a protective polythene cover over the vines during the summer months.
-This protects the fruit and foliage from rain, thus avoiding diseases, and it raises the temperature under the covers which helps the late-ripening fruit to mature in our relatively cool summers.
+This protects the fruit and foliage from rain, thus avoiding diseases, and we therefore don't need to spray any pesticides on the vines.
+It also raises the temperature under the covers which helps the late-ripening fruit to mature in our relatively cool summers.

 On the other hand the Rondo grape is hardy enough to ripen in the open in our climate, and is also very disease resistant, which means we don’t need to spray them with pesticides.
-The more sensitive varieties given the cloche protection also escape disease, so no need for sprays, because the foliage is kept dry while at the same time receiving good ventilation.
+We have experimented with a small number of Rondo vines for many years, and we hope in 2014 to have our first harvest of Rondo wine rom a plot planted in 2012.

 The entire wine-making process is carried out in Lusk at the vineyard, from picking to pressing, fermenting, maturing and bottling.
 The wine is made exclusively from our own grapes grown here, and we do not buy in any grapes.
 We use a very simple traditional method for the vinification, without the use of high-tech filters and other equipment.
 The wine is allowed to clear naturally, and it is all bottled and labelled by hand.

 All our wine is fermented to natural dryness and is finished dry in the bottle, without being back-sweetened at bottling as is common practice in modern large scale wineries.
 We bottle into elegant standard sized 750ml bottles, and also into matching 375ml half-bottles.

 How to get it